 WIth no warning that Test Ten has begun, the Gryphon zooms up from infinity.
 It's so fast!
-I turn into a lion, but not quickly enough; can't hit him.
+I turn into a lioness, but not quickly enough; can't hit him.
 The Gryphon zooms up pounces and zooms away to infinity again.
-Here he comes again!
-I bare my lion claws this time and swipe at him, but fall back in fear--that triple-sized eagle beak could slash me in two.

 Am I HIM, am I fighting myself?
 My shock and disorientation make the scene fade...
 I wake, trembling.

 I feel such regret.
-I neglected M'ree, neglected love, to battle this Judge and his Griffin... what misdirected energy!
+I neglected M'ree, neglected love, to battle this Judge and his Griffin.
+So many transformations... such misdirected energy!

 I think my following my fears and getting suckered into challanges just provoke Kay's rages, make them worse.